argoproj/argo-cd/docs/operator-manual/security.md

 All network communication is performed over TLS including service-to-service communication between the three components (argocd-server, argocd-repo-server, argocd-application-controller).
 The Argo CD API server can enforce the use of TLS 1.2 using the flag: `--tlsminversion 1.2`.
+Communication with Redis is performed over plain HTTP by default.
+TLS can be setup with command line arguments.

 ## Sensitive Information